 The Process Just Got Easier

 To get your medical marijuana card in Pennsylvania, you will first need to sign up with the state and receive a patient ID number.
 This is instantly verified and synced with your PA drivers license number/ID.
 Then you can sign up and consult with one of our approved medical marijuana doctors, make sure to bring your patient ID number with.
 The costs of the medical evaluation, consultation, recommendation, and approval are $199.
 You will be issued a refund in FULL if you are denied for whatever reason, however we have a 99% success rate.
 During this consult, which takes around 5 to 10 minutes, you get to show your medical records, talk to the physician where he/she will answer all of your questions around marijuana treatment.

 Once you get the physician’s recommendation, it is time to go to Pennsylvania Department of Health website and fill out this form with capital letters.
 A fee of $50 must be submitted along with the physician details and certification information.
 The Medical Marijuana Card will arrive in your mail and you will be able to purchase cannabis legally from a dispensary of your choice in PA.
 Veriheal has a great resource to help you find all of the dispensaries in your area.

 The dispensaries in Pennsylvania offer cannabis in the oil form, pills, tinctures, cream, ointments, and liquids.
 In Pennsylvania, it was initially forbidden to sell or buy the flower in its dry form, but now dispensaries are selling flower to be vaporized.
-If you need or is simply interested in any more information about Pennsylvania Medical Marijuana Program, click here to learn more.
+If you need or is simply interested in any more information about the Pennsylvania Medical Marijuana Program, click here to learn more.